mahmoudbahaa755/inputs-checkbox-toggle/readme.md

 After installing the package, you can import it into your project and use it to create a toggle checkbox. for a basic example look at:  [this simple example](https://github.com/mahmoudbahaa755/inputs-checkbox-toggle/blob/main/example/example.tsx)

+## Contributing

+Contributions are always welcome!
+Here's how you can help:

+- **Reporting bugs**: If you find a bug, please open an issue on our [GitHub issue tracker](https://github.com/mahmoudbahaa755/inputs-checkbox-toggle/issues).
+Describe the problem and include steps to reproduce it, if possible.

+- **Suggesting enhancements**: If you have an idea for a new feature or an improvement to an existing feature, please open an issue to discuss it.

+- **Submitting pull requests**: If you've fixed a bug or implemented a new feature, we'd love to see your work.
+Please submit a pull request with your changes.